Master of Engineering (Manufacturing)

 Most lectures take place at the Melbourne City campus and some lab classes run at the Bundoora campus.

-Some projects in the Master's Research Project course may require travel to the Bundoora campus.
+Some projects in the Master's Research Project subjects may require travel to the Bundoora campus.
 Alternative projects based entirely at the Melbourne city campus are available.

 The Master of Engineering (Manufacturing) consists of 192 credit points.

-During this program you will complete 13 core and elective courses as listed in the program structure as a full-time student (14 as a part-time student).
+During this degree, you will complete 13 core and elective subjects as a full-time student, or 14 as a part-time student.

-In some of the core courses in the first year such as Lean Manufacturing and Manufacturing Strategy and Planning, guest lecturers invited from the industry will introduce case study examples based on their extensive industry experiences to help you develop the ability to solve real world problems.
+In some of the core subjects in the first year, such as MANU2150 Lean Manufacturing, industry guest lecturers will introduce case study examples from their extensive industry experiences to help you solve real-world problems.

 In the second year, you'll undertake the Master’s Research Project which focuses on work-integrated learning (WIL).
 You'll spend one entire semester working on an individual project to further develop your research, design and project management skills.
 Some projects include the opportunity to work within the local engineering industry.
 You'll be assessed on professional or vocational work in a workplace setting (real or simulated).

-These courses provide a realistic work situation, allowing you to develop, apply and demonstrate your professional engineering practice.
+These subjects provide a realistic work situation, allowing you to develop, apply and demonstrate your professional engineering practice.

 Program code: MC224